To the theory of decaying turbulence: Introduction

 \section{Introduction}

-A long time ago, in a galaxy far, far away, we derived \cite{M88, M93} a functional equation for the so-called loop average \cite{Mig83} or Wilson loop in Turbulence.
-The path to a solution by a dimensional reduction in this equation was proposed in the '93 paper \cite{M93}, but it was never fully investigated.
+We derived a functional equation for the so-called loop average or Wilson loop in turbulence a while ago.
+All the references to our previous works can be found in a recent review paper \cite{M23PR}.